Day Trips & Weekend Excursions

 After pushing yourself back from the table, take a stroll along the extensive greenbelt encircling the city, or enjoy the music on the banks of the Ohio.

 Friday After 5 is a series of free music concerts that begins in May and continues every Friday through mid-September.
 As the name suggests, the music of “Friday After 5” begins after 5 PM, and wraps up at 10 PM.

 Friday After 5 is located next door to the bluegrass museum, on the spectacular, open-air terrace overlooking the Ohio River at the RiverPark Center.
 One stage is set up at the east end of the BB&T Plaza and features a variety of musical styles.

-Arts and crafts and food vendors are set up along the riverfront under the generous canopy of mature shade trees that line the park-like setting.
 The event is family-friendly with games and a play area for children.
 The warm breeze off the Ohio is delightful, as is the music.

 On most Fridays, you’ll see small boats anchored in the river with passengers kicked back and enjoying the entertainment.